mpokrass/Personality-notes/psych-356.md

 - the Exodus is the freedom from bondage.
 Liberation/release from captivity by orienting to a righteous direction.
 - not clinging to the fruits of your actions.
 Story of sacrifice of Isaac (by Abraham).
 This is the son who was a gift by the previous angels.
 Abraham agreed.
 Not clinging to things in this world.
 - Jacob wrestled with God.
 Metaphor for grapple-y struggle to understand what's important and the underworld of murky emotions.
 Recurring theme of struggle and willingness to confront uncertainty.
 Struggle with it before one can commit themselves to a life's course.
 Instead of never deciding on a path, randomly choosing.
-- ten commandments, focusing on commitment to God and righteousness which involves loving your neighbor.
+- ten commandments, focusing on commitment to God and righteousness which involves loving your neighbour.
 Famous statement attributed to rabbi Hillel, "Do unto others as you would have others do unto you, that is the Torah, the rest is commentary"
 - mistakes are okay, as long as there is a devotion to this moral ideal.
 - transcend flaws ans imperfection in this world by a righteous focus.